- Manufacturer: Cruden Homes Ltd

 The newly formed company, Cruden Houses Limited was formed through the joint collaboration of the following contractors;

 - J Wright and Company, Edinburgh

 - J Laidlaw and Son, Glasgow

-Cement was scarce in the 1940’s post-war years which lead certain local authorities to substitute 4 1/2 inch bricks for the concrete cladding.
-Although identical in every aspect to the Cruden Rural House, apart from the brick cladding, this adapted version became known as The Cruden Brick-clad house.
+Cement was scarce in the 1940’s post-war years which led certain local authorities to substitute 4 1/2 inch bricks for the concrete cladding.
+Although identical in every aspect to the Cruden Rural House, apart from the brick cladding, this adapted version became known as The Cruden Brick-Clad House.

 Over 3,000 of these properties were constructed in Scotland between 1947 and 1950.

 The very first prototype of the Cruden house was erected near Milton Road Edinburgh.
-At this time, the new Temporary housing programme was in full swing.
-Plasterboard and asbestos cement roofing tiles were suddenly in short supply as the majority of these materials had been swallowed up by the Temporary Housing Programme in its attempt to mass produce homes quickly and cheaply.
-Cruden were thus forced to use fibreboard instead of plasterboard for wall linings and heavy concrete roof tiles, in place of tiles made from asbestos cement.
+At the time, the new Temporary Housing Programme was in full swing, plasterboard and asbestos cement roofing tiles were in short supply, as the majority of these materials had been swallowed up by the Government run programme, during its attempt to mass produce homes quickly and cheaply.
+Cruden were thus forced to use fibreboard instead of plasterboard for wall linings, and heavy concrete roof tiles in place of tiles made from asbestos cement.

 - Corrosion of beam and stanchion connections at first floor level.

 - Bowing of the external concrete block walls has been noted.